Modal analysis of bluff body wakes: Introduction

-To this end, the objective of this work was to extensively analyze the energetics of coherent structures in unstratified and stratified wakes at moderately high $\Rey$.
+To this end, the objective of this work was to analyze the energetics of coherent structures in unstratified and stratified wakes at a moderately high $\Rey$.
 We use the datasets of Chongsiripinyo and Sarkar \cite{chongsiripinyo_decay_2020} of flow past a circular disk at $\Rey = U_\infty D/\nu = 50,000$ and $\Fro = U_\infty/ND = \infty, 2, 10$.
 Here, $U_\infty$, $D$, $N$, and $\nu$ correspond to free-stream velocity, body diameter, buoyancy frequency and kinematic viscosity of the fluid.
 Spectral proper orthogonal decomposition (SPOD) is used to analyze the evolution of these coherent structures for downstream location extending to $x \sim O(100D)$.
-SPOD has been shown to effectively distill the coherent features in various different flow configurations, e.g. wall bounded flows \cite{muralidhar_spatio-temporal_2019,abreu2020spectral}, turbulent jets \cite{schmidt_spectral_2018}, etc. In this paper, we summarize the key findings of Nidhan et al. \cite{nidhan_spectral_2020,nidhan2022analysis} for the $\Rey = 50,000$ wake.
+SPOD has been shown to effectively distill the coherent features in various different flow configurations, e.g. wall bounded flows \cite{muralidhar_spatio-temporal_2019,abreu2020spectral}, turbulent jets \cite{schmidt_spectral_2018}, etc. Contrary to methods like dynamic mode decomposition \cite{nidhan_dynamic_2019}, SPOD provides an ordered set of modes at a given frequency $\Str$.
+In this paper, we summarize the key findings of Nidhan et al. \cite{nidhan_spectral_2020,nidhan2022analysis} for the $\Rey = 50,000$ wake.
 In addition, we present preliminary comparison between SPOD analyses of flow past a circular disk at $\Rey = 5000$, $\Fro= 2$ with $\Rey = 50,000$ and $\Fro = 2$ results.
 The aim of this comparison is to assess the change in modal energy content when $\Rey$ is changed.
 In future, we wish to leverage the findings from this ongoing study to provide realistic inflow conditions to body-exclusive simulations \cite{vandine_hybrid_2018} for high $\Rey$ wakes.